alexksikes/elasticsearch-vectorize/TUTORIAL.md

 Now you should be all set!

-## Getting a Good Set of Features
+## Generating a Good Set of Features

 Before training our model it is crucial to come up with a good set of features.
 We could be using all the tokenized keywords in the `text` field.
-However, it would more desirable to select a smaller but more interesting set of features out of the gate.
-This would help reduce computation time but also improve on the performance of the model.
-Since we want to discriminate between negative and positive tweets, we could use a significant terms aggregation against each of the classes.
+However, it is desirable to select a smaller but more interesting set of features out of the gate.
+This will help reduce computation time and also improve the model’s performance.
+Since we want to discriminate between negative and positive tweets, we can use a significant terms aggregation against each of the classes.

-Such an aggregation on the `1` class (positive tweets) would look like this:
+Such an aggregation on the `1` class (positive tweets) looks like this:

 ```javascript
 curl -XGET 'http://localhost:9200/sentiment140/tweets/_search?search_type=count&pretty' -d '